 A: Yes.

-Q: Will the improvements be completed at once, or in phases?
+Q: Will the improvements be completed at once or in phases?
 How long will it take?

 Q: Do the improvements to the site include a restaurant?
 A spa?
 Aren’t those new businesses outside of the scope of the 1996 special permit?

-A: The Manor House already has zoning authorization to operate a “restaurant” on-site pursuant to its 1996 special permit, and it has historically offered food service to its overnight and daytime guests.
+A: The Manor House already has zoning authorization to operate a restaurant on-site under its 1996 special permit, and it has historically offered food service to its overnight and daytime guests.
 Today, The Manor House Inn has a Class 3 Food Service License from the Torrington Area Health District, and the Norfolk Fire Marshal has confirmed that the Inn may have up to 44 dining seats within the Inn building for food service.
 While Three Stewards intends to enhance its food service offerings for its guests, doing so is within the scope of its special permit and does not constitute a new business or different use on-site.

-As with all of the Inn’s offerings, advanced reservations will be required, thereby limiting the number of guests that may use the Inn at any given time.
+As with all of the Inn’s offerings, advanced reservations will be required, limiting the number of guests that may use the Inn at any given time.

 Q: Will The Manor House continue to host events?